Museum Website Accessibility

 Redesign

-WCAG elements of the redesign
+WCAG elements of the redesign design

 Perceivable: Information and user interface components must be presentable to users in ways they can perceive.